LiamJCates/Programming-Notes/C++/Organization/Make/Makefiles.md

 When you type make (or whatever the name of your “make” program happens to be), the make program looks in the current directory for a file named makefile, which you’ve created if it’s your project.

-This file lists dependencies between source code files. make looks at the dates on files.
+A make file lists dependencies between source code files.

+The make program looks at the dates on files.
 If a dependent file has an older date than a file it depends on, make executes the rule given after the dependency.

 As a simple example, the makefile for a program called “hello” might contain: